violet-patel/CSE218-FinalProject/README.txt

-Rohan Patel - Data Structures Used
+Violet Patel - Data Structures Used

 DataCenter
 - HashSet of Strings for the dictionary for extremely quick checks to see if a word is contained in the dictionary.